Caitlyn Jenner Meets Stephen King’s Pennywise In Offensive ISIS-Fueled Ads

 Caitlyn Jenner, the transgender inspiration, and Pennywise the clown, the surreal antagonist played by Bill Skarsgard in the upcoming movie adaptation of Stephen King’s horror masterpiece It, rarely cross paths in the news.
 Thanks to Hollywood-based street artist Sabo, however, along with some highly questionable interpretation of religious doctrine, Jenner and Pennywise are finally gracing the same pages.

-As Vanity Fair notes, Caitlyn Jenner is appearing on Tucker Carlson’s Tonight Show, the first installment to replace the time-slot of now-ex-anchor Bill O’Reilly, on April 24.
+As Vanity Fair notes, Caitlyn Jenner is appearing on Tucker Carlson’s Tonight Show, the first installment to replace the time-slot of now-ex-anchor Bill O’Reilly on April 24.
 For that reason, Jenner is at the forefront of the news right now.
 Presumably, she will be discussing something about her life as a transgender person.

 Caitlyn Jenner reflects on how life has changed since transitioning. #D24 https://t.co/jKP26UG6rg pic.twitter.com/jfV7mkMECf